Yannick Jaulin: Early life

-Involvement with the Order of the Solar Temple
+Order of the Solar Temple

-In his solo performance Terrien, which he described as the story of a man who loves stories so much that he gets caught by one of them.
-A story of blindness.
-And of revelation, Jaulin addresses his time as a member of the Order of the Solar Temple, a cult that he and his partner left about a year before the mass suicides occurred.
+Jaulin was a member of the Order of the Solar Temple, a religious group, commonly called a cult, notorious for committing mass suicide in the 1990s.
+He and his partner left about a year before the mass suicides occurred.
 He spoke publicly about this period of his life in an episode of the Canal+ investigative program Spécial Investigation broadcast in December 2012.

 In 2022, Jaulin revisited his years in the cult as a former follower in the documentary series La Secte.
 He also appeared on the morning program of France Inter, interviewed by Sonia Devillers.